Hustler004/ExpenseTracker/README.md

 # [Expense Tracker](https://66ced0c224c7df039fc9a170--trackincomeandexpenses.netlify.app/)

-A basic expense tracker that keeps record of you daily expenses and income built using HTML, CSS, and JavaScript.
+A basic expense tracker that keeps record of your daily expenses and income, built using HTML, CSS, and JavaScript.

 ## Overview